-Verilog Tutorial for beginners
+Verilog TUTORIAL for beginners

-Hardware Description Language ( HD) is used to model digital circuils using codes.
-Verilog is one such language ( VHDL is another).
-In this tutorial we will briefly go into the details of the programming language itself.
-But our real focus will be on examples with working code and real life circuits.
+Hardware Description Language ( HDL) is used to model digital circuils using codes.
+Verilog is one such code ( VHDL is another type).
+We will not go into the details of the programming language itself which you can find in other tutorials or in books ( "Verilog HDL" by Samir Palntikar is one such book).
+Instead, we will give examples of working code and real life examples.